 - Take all of the documents including the stamped salvage certificate to your local county clerk, who will issue a new, rebuilt title.

 As long as you keep all of the proper documentation, then you should have no problem getting through this process so that you can have your car titled as rebuilt.
 Once you have that new title, then you can get registration and tags for the car.
-Of course, that means your car is now legal to drive and you will be able to get insurance coverage.
+Of course, that means your car is now legal to drive.
+You will be able to insure a salvage car in Tennessee.

 Getting Insurance Coverage on a Rebuilt Vehicle

-Once you the state issues a rebuilt title, then you can get coverage, although there is a good chance you will need to shop around.
+Once the state issues a rebuilt title, then you can get coverage.
+Although there is a high chance you will need to shop around.

-Insurance companies aren’t required to offer you coverage, so if they feel like the rebuilt salvage car is too much of a risk, they won’t offer you a policy.
+Insurance companies aren’t required to offer you coverage.
+If they feel the rebuilt salvage car is too much of a risk, they won’t offer you a policy.
 Additionally, some companies may simply ask for a much higher premium.
 It is something that you will want to research, and you are going to want to take some time comparing your different options.

 With all that said, most insurance companies will only offer liability coverage.
 That’s all you need to legally drive the car, though.
 Some people do want comprehensive policies, and you may be able to find one if you look at different companies and provide them with any documentation they need.
 Be willing to look around and choose a policy that offers you the coverage you want for your new vehicle.